tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster_attachment.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - ID of the resource.
-* `security_groups` - A list of security group IDs after attach to cluster.
 * `state` - State of the node.